bio-guoda/preston/README.md

 #### Registering with hash-archive.org

 [hash-archive.org](https://hash-archive.org) is a project by [Ben Trask](https://bentrask.com), the same person who suggested to use hash uris to represent content hashes (e.g., hash://sha256/...).
 The hash archive keeps track of what content specific urls created using content hashes.
-To make the hash archive update the hash associated with a url, you can send a http get request in the form of https://hash-archive.org/api/enqueue/[some url] .
-For example, to register a url that is known to host an DwC-A at ```http://zoobank.org:8080/ipt/eml.do?r=zoobank```, you can type ```https://hash-archive.org/api/enqueue/https://hash-archive.org/history/http://zoobank.org:8080/ipt/eml.do?r=zoobank``` in your browser, or using curl like
+To make the hash archive update the hash associated with a url, you can send a http get request in the form of ```https://hash-archive.org/api/enqueue/[some url]``` .
+For example, to register a url that is known to host an DwC-A at ```http://zoobank.org:8080/ipt/eml.do?r=zoobank```, you can click on https://hash-archive.org/api/enqueue/https://hash-archive.org/history/http://zoobank.org:8080/ipt/eml.do?r=zoobank , or using curl like

 ```sh